JoBoSo/fanduel-technical-assessment/SQL_Exercise.md

 - The key segmentation variables outlined in (1.) can be incorporated into other queries for tests relating to the segment-specific offers. for tests run within segments, then the CRM Manager should consider the counts within each.

 ### Question 3
-    i.  playerid
-    ii.  alias
-    iii.  email
-    iv.  total stake generated in 2019
-    v.  margin in 2019 (i.e. gross revenue/stake)
-    vi.  last bet placed date
-    vii.  total amount deposited on Sportsbook (approved deposit only) How would you create this list in SQL?

 ```sql
 with